coq/coq/doc/sphinx/addendum/universe-polymorphism.rst

    quantification will be discharged for each section definition independently.
 Polymorphic sort qualities are forbidden outside sections.

-  .. exn:: Polymorphic sorts can only be declared inside sections, use #[universe(polymorphic=no)] Sort instead.
+  .. exn:: Polymorphic sorts can only be declared inside sections, use #[universe(polymorphic=no)] Sort in order to declare a global sort.

     Generated when a :cmd:`Sort` command is issued outside a section with universe polymorphism set.
     Either scope the :cmd:`Sort` with an enclosing :cmd:`Section` or be explicit about creating a global sort